ElektraInitiative/libelektra/src/plugins/simpleini/README.md

 ## Introduction

 This plugin reads and writes files written in a basic line-oriented ini-like format.
-It is very simplistic without sections, the [ini](../ini/) plugin and for specifications the [ni](../ni/) plugin should be preferred in most cases.
+It is very simplistic without sections, the [toml](../toml/) plugin and for specifications the [ni](../ni/) plugin should be preferred.
 Since the `simpleini` plugin requires the GNU C library it **will not work** on operating systems that use another C library such as macOS.